jeffh/Hydrant/docs/source/design.rst

 Abstractions over Concretions
 -----------------------------

-Concrete classes should ideally never have to know about each other by working through a protocol.
+Ideally, concrete classes should never have to know about each other by working through a protocol.
 These protocols can be given on object construction to provide flexibility.
 Protocols are also easy to :ref:`test <_TestDriven>`.
 They provide a stronger assumption of having less intimate knowledge of the